-Arriving in Vietnam in 1988 to design and implement primary healthcare programs for minority tribes in rural areas, Dr. Rafi has since spent over 22 years in developing the Family Medical Practice business before launching EMR 9999 as a revolutionary step in emergency response and transportation.
+Arriving in Vietnam in 1988 to design and implement primary healthcare programs for minority tribes in rural areas, Dr. Rafi has spent over 24 years in developing the Family Medical Practice business before launching Emergency Ambulance Service 9999 as a revolutionary step in emergency response and transportation.

 The EMR 9999 program is extremely important to us.
 Emergency and trauma have always been at the heart of our operations and medical services.
 Having received many questions and requests for improved emergency response, we introduce this service in answer to public demand.